Ruby Receptionists gets line-of-sight across multiple web and mobile products with Pendo

 At three facilities in Oregon and Missouri, Ruby employs teams of receptionists and live chat specialists, who field calls and questions for business owners when they don’t have the time or are otherwise unavailable to answer them.
 A small law firm that employs just two or three lawyers, for instance, can turn on Ruby’s services when they leave the office for lunch or to attend a court hearing and not worry about missing important messages or potential clients.

-For example, “We’re able to take a user who is saying the mobile app is giving them issues and tell them that they’re using an outdated browser version and need to upgrade right away,” he says.
+For example, “We’re able to take a user who is struggling with our mobile app and tell them they’re using an outdated browser version and need to upgrade right away,” he says.
 The data from Pendo has also allowed the team to decide when to end support for browser versions, or even entire browsers, that few, if any, customers are using.

-In another case, the team was able to identify a user who was experiencing very long load times on the mobile app, then contact them via an integration with Salesforce and let them know that their Android OS and mobile app versions were both out of date and incompatible with each other.
+In another case, the team was able to identify a user who was experiencing long load times on the mobile app, then contact them via an integration with Salesforce and let them know etheir Android OS and mobile app versions were both out of date and incompatible with each other.

 In-app guides are also used to target customers and introduce the customer success manager assigned to them.
 The guides include a photo of the CSM, a friendly message, and a number for a direct phone line.
 Porter says this technique is designed to personalize the experience and make it less likely that a customer will cancel their subscription.
 The CS team also uses guides to reach out to users who they know are experiencing problems.